A Three-Point Form Factor Through Five Loops: Multi-Loop One-Mass Four-Point Integrals

 All of the quantities in question are linear combinations of a class of two-loop master integrals associated with four-point processes with one massive and three massless external legs, and all massless internal lines, for both planar and non-planar topologies.
 The master integrals for these topologies were first computed through weight four in refs.~\cite{Gehrmann:2000zt,Gehrmann:2001ck}.
 More recently they have been expanded further in the dimensional regularization parameter $\epsilon$, through weights five~\cite{Duhr:2014nda} and six~\cite{Mistlbergerprivate}.
 Examining these two-loop master integrals through weight six~\cite{Mistlbergerprivate}, we find that they all lie within $\cM$.\footnote{This was checked at function level through weight five, but only at symbol level at weight six.} There are 89 different master integrals.
 At weight four, 69 symbols and 79 functions of the 89 are linearly independent, while there are $3^4 = 81$ symbols and (from Table~\ref{tab:FvsC}) 94 functions in $\cM_4$.
 Thus only 12 of the weight-four symbols in $\cM$ are not captured by the two-loop master integrals.
 At weight five, there are 72 and 86 independent symbols and functions, respectively.
 (These numbers depend a bit on how the integrals are normalized; shifting them all by factors like $(u_i)^{\e}$ can change the number of independent higher-weight functions.)
 We expect much more of the space $\cM$ at weights five and six to be filled out by three-loop integrals.

-Based on the fact that all the two-loop master integrals are in $\cM$, as well as the planar ${\cal N}=4$ sYM form factors through five loops, we conjecture that this space contains \emph{all} master integrals for the same topologies, one massive and three massless external legs, and all massless external lines, planar and non-planar, to \emph{all} loop orders.
-If this conjecture is true, then any four-point amplitude with these kinematics, for example subleading-in-$N$ corrections in ${\cal N}=4$ sYM, as well as QCD corrections to amplitudes for $gg\to Hg$ (in the heavy-top limit), $qg\to Zq$, and $e^+e^- \to q\bar{q}g$, can be expressed to all loop orders in terms of the transcendental functions in $\cM$.
+Based on the fact that all the two-loop master integrals are in $\cM$, as well as the planar ${\cal N}=4$ sYM form factors through five loops, we expect that this space contains all master integrals for the same topologies, one massive and three massless external legs, and all massless external lines, planar and non-planar, to higher loop orders.
+However, for reasons discussed in the ``note added'', we don't expect this statement to be true to arbitrary loop order.
+If our expectation is true, then any four-point amplitude with these kinematics, for example subleading-in-$N$ corrections in ${\cal N}=4$ sYM, as well as QCD corrections to amplitudes for $gg\to Hg$ (in the heavy-top limit), $qg\to Zq$, and $e^+e^- \to q\bar{q}g$, can be expressed to three loops, possibly further, in terms of the transcendental functions in $\cM$.
 All different weights up to $2L$ can be expected to appear at $L$ loops in QCD, and the rational-function prefactors in front of these functions, especially the lower-weight ones, can be expected to become rather intricate.
 Nevertheless, this would be a remarkable property for a large class of high-order amplitudes in massless theories to exhibit.